kunstmusik/blue-manual/README.md

 # Blue Manual

 This is the source code for the Blue Manual site.
-The project uses [MkDocs](https://mkdocs.org) for building the manual.
+The project uses [MkDocs](https://mkdocs.org) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) for building the manual.
 To work with the manual source, follow the instructions on the mkdocs site.
 The simplest way is to use Python's package manager to install mkdocs using:

-    pip install mkdocs
+    pip install mkdocs mkdocs-material

 Once installed, you can use: